mmikowski/mmikowski.github.io/_posts/2015-09-12-tegra7-lollipop.md

 When we first saw the laggy performance and overheating, we performed a factory reset.
 This did not resolve any of the problems.

 ### The solution
+**Important**: This solution only works for the EVGA Tegra Note 7 WiFi model, **TegraNote-P1640**.
+Attempting the same solution as I have on different models can brick your device.
+You can verify your model number by viewing `Settings > About tablet > Model number`.
+See the [XDA ROMS work][3] from William Rogers for other solutions.

-Our initial intent was to download the OTA 3.0 GSM recovery image from [Nvidia downloads page](https://developer.nvidia.com/gameworksdownload) and install it.
-Unfortunately, the OTA 3.0 link *is broken*.
-Instead we decided to load the 2.5 GSM recovery image and then try updating to Lollipop using the OTA process.
+Our initial intent was to download the OTA 3.0 GMS recovery image from [Nvidia downloads page][4] and install it.
+While there is a link for the OTA 3.0.0 ROM, the link is broken, and it is for the P1988/P1988W model.
+Instead we decided to load the "OTA 2.5" image and then try updating to Lollipop using OTA.
+And it worked!

 Once we had finished the tablet runs **much** better than the previous Lollipop install.
-As an added bonus, if we want to revert to OTA 2.5 (KitKat 4.4) - which is an excellent ROM - we can do so in 10 minutes or so.
+As an added bonus, if we want to revert to  KitKat 4.4 ("OTA 2.5") - which is an excellent ROM - we can do so in 10 minutes or so.
 The entire procedure took less than a half hour.
 Here are the steps we took:

-1. We unlocked the boot loader and installed the NVIDIA Tegra NOTE7 GMS Recovery OS Image from the [Nvidia downloads page](https://developer.nvidia.com/gameworksdownload).
-While there *is* a link to the 5.1 OTA ROM, the link *is broken*.
-If Nvidia makes the 5.1 image available again, we might try that later.
+1. We unlocked the boot loader using the [instructions][6] and installed the **NVIDIA Tegra NOTE7 GMS Recovery OS Image** (OTA 2.5) from the [Nvidia downloads page][5].

-2. We carefully read and followed the [instructions](https://developer.nvidia.com/sites/default/files/akamai/mobile/docs/HowTo-Flash-TN7-Recovery-Image.txt).
-I used 'root' user account on Linux to avoid any access permissions issues.
+2. We carefully read and followed the [instructions][6] using the `root` account on Linux to avoid any device access permissions issues.
 Once we flashed all the images using the `flash-all.sh` script, we had to select `continue` on the tablet's bootloader menu and press the power button to continue with the update.

 3. When we signed-in for the first time we disabled `BACKUP & RESTORE` to minimize update time.
 We also disabled the `For improved accuracy ...` option to maximize battery life.